What work is eligible for entry?

-- Solo Projects are directed, designed and animated primarily by a single person.
+- Solo Projects are directed, designed and animated by a single person.
+No exceptions.

-- All Solo Project entries must include a full credits listing of all persons involved in the project.
+- All Solo Project entries must include a full credits listing.

 - Sound design, music and voiceover of an entry may be created by any number of people and will not count against an entry’s “Solo Project” status.